deaamanda88/Amanda.my.id/README.md

 # PORTOFOLIO AMANDA
- This is my personal website which contains about my profile, photos, links,social media, projects, skills, testimonials and more ..
+ This is my personal website which contains about my profile, photos, links,social media..

 ## Features